cobalthq/cobalt-product-public-docs/content/en/APIUseCases/_index.md

 linkTitle: "API Use Cases"
 weight: 100
 description: >
-  Practical uses for our API.
+  Includes practical uses for our API.
 ---

 {{% pageinfo %}}